ivanp7/archipelago/README.md

 # Archipelago, a dynamic application framework

+Archipelago app does the initialization and finalization of resources for the user-written plugins, which don't need to bother to do it manually.
+This allows to separate resource consumers from producers.

+![Application example](docs/app_example.png)

+Application plugins serve to provide contexts of different kind to other plugins which implement application logic.

 The executable:

-1. obtains an application configuration from attached shared memory;
+1. obtains an application configuration from a memory-mapped file;
 2. loads shared libraries providing plugins as specified in the configuration;
 3. performs initialization instructions (creates contexts) as specified in the configuration;
 4. executes a finite state machine with the specified entry state and state transition;
 5. finalizes the application (destroys contexts).

-Application plugins serve to provide contexts of different kind to other plugins which implement application logic.
-The application does the initialization and finalization of resources for the user-written plugins, which don't need to bother to do it manually.
-This allows to separate resource consumers from producers.

-![Application example](docs/app_example.png)

 All contexts are created, shared around, and prepared according to the provided configuration during the initialization phase.
 After initialization phase comes execution phase,